 You can sort your mentions by using the “Actions” drop down to mark mentions as read, unread, delete, add to favorites, block the domain from your campaign, or add tags.

-To make your sorting process easier, you can apply filters to the feed, then make actions to your filtered group of mentions.
+To make your sorting process easier, you can apply filters to the feed, then take actions to your filtered group of mentions.

 Ways to filter your feed include: